-Dr. TWL: Hi guys, this is Dr. Teo Wan Lin and welcome to my podcast Dermatologist Talks- Science of Beauty.
+Dr. TWL: Hi guys, this is Dr. Teo Wan Lin, accredited dermatologist practising at TWL Specialist Skin and Laser Centre, and welcome to my podcast Dermatologist Talks- Science of Beauty.
 Today’s episode is going to be about sonic cleansing, anti-pollution skincare, as well as the effects of airborne pollution on skin.
 We are going to start with the most fundamental step in a skincare regimen – cleansing.

 This episode is made possible by FOREO.
 The LUNA 3 and the UFO2 are home facial devices by FOREO.
 The LUNA 3 is a ‘two-in-one’ device with an enhanced T-sonic Facial Cleansing brush and firming massager for the face and neck.
 The UFO 2 is the latest smart mask treatment that combines dermal technologies with Korean mask formulas for a home facial treatment.
 The UFO 2’s Hyper-Infusion technology uses your skin’s natural reactions to heat and cold as well as T-sonic pulsations that boosts absorption of active mask ingredients.

 Chelsea: Talking about cleansing, I have always wondered, Can you over-cleanse?
 I tend to have oilier skin especially in the T-zone.
 In Singapore’s hot and humid climate, it’s pretty tempting for me to cleanse my face every time it feels oily.

 Can I cleanse my face multiple times a day?
 What is the ideal number of times I should cleanse?